Induced emf definition and formulas

 - Magnetic Field Strength (B): If the same conductor is moved at different magnetic field strength (B) at the same speed and angle, there will be different emf produced because there are more lines of force to cut.
 Greater the magnetic field strength, more the induced emf.

 So far we explained the factors affecting induced emf.
 By changing one or more of those factors we can change the induced emf.
 Induced emf can be categorized into two based on the emf induction process.
 With those combinations of changes, we can divide the induction process as,

 1. Statically Induced emf

 Statically induced emf is, as name itself explain what it is, the magnetic flux source and conductor/coil is kept static and magnetic flux strength (B) is changed.
 Their for induced emf change without any dynamic movements in the system.

 2. Dynamically Induced emf

 Dynamicall Induced emf also, as name explains, the coil/conductor keeps on moving to make the linking magnetic flux change.
 By this way induced emf changes.

-Say we were able to move the magnet in the diagram on right, in and out of the coil at a constant speed and distance without stopping.
+Say we were able to move the magnet, in and out of the coil at a constant speed and distance without stopping.
 Then we would generate a continuously induced voltage that would alternate between one positive polarity and negative polarity.

 They will produce an alternating or AC output voltage.
 This is the basic principle of how an electrical generator works similar to those used in dynamos and car alternators.